-IMPORTANT: Use regular leaded or non-leaded gasoline with an anti-knock index of 88 or higher.
+IMPORTANT: Use regular leaded or un-leaded gasoline with an anti-knock index of 87 or higher.
 Never use gasoline that has been stored for a long time.

-NOTE: Regular (leaded) gasoline is preferred but nonleaded gasoline is acceptable.
-DO NOT USE GASOHOL.
+NOTE: Regular leaded gasoline is preferred but unleaded gasoline is acceptable.
+DO NOT use gasoline-alcohol mixtures, such as gasohol, or ethynol-blend gasoline.

 NOTE: When running snowmobile in powder snow or blowing snow add gasoline de-icer to the fuel tank.
-Use ONLY one 12 ounce can per tank of
+Use ONLY one 12-ounce (355 mL) can per tank of fuel.